18. AUDREY HANDLER

 Click artworks to view slide show of larger images.

 DEMONSTRATION: I will be describing the glass blowing techniques and the tools and equipment needed to run a studio.
 A video of my glass blowing will be available.
-I will be happy to answer all questions on the mechanics and business aspects of operating a glass studio.

 STUDIO ACCESS: Our studio is an old renovated cheese factory with posters, photos and lots of space for my creative work.
 Along with a glass blowing studio on the first floor, there is my husband’s wood shop and my painting studio upstairs.
 There is first floor access to the glass blowing area and outside access to the upper floor with out using the stairs.